 Radioactive waste is a gas, liquid, sludge, or solid that has been declared as a waste and contains a nuclear substance in excess of the clearance or exemption criteria and without foreseeable use.

-The nuclear fuel cycle includes the mining, refining, and processing of uranium to produce fuel for nuclear reactors, the use of that fuel in nuclear power and research reactors, and the production and use of reactor by-products that contain nuclear substances for medical, research, and industrial purposes.
+The nuclear fuel cycle includes the mining, refining, and processing of uranium to produce fuel for nuclear reactors, the use of that fuel in nuclear power and research reactors, and the production and use of reactor by-products that contain nuclear substances for medical, research, and industrial purposes, such as disused sealed sources.
 Each stage of the nuclear fuel cycle, including the eventual decommissioning of nuclear facilities, produces radioactive waste.
+This also applies to new technologies such as small modular reactors.
 Because of its toxicity and its radioactivity, radioactive waste is highly regulated, by the Canadian Nuclear Safety Commission, to protect human health and the environment.

 What are the classes of radioactive waste?

 Canada has developed a standard that recognizes four main classes of radioactive waste:

 The main types of waste made by mining uranium ore are tailings and waste rock.
 Tailings are made from grinding uranium ore and has the consistency of fine sand when dried.
 The rocks removed to gain access to the ore is waste rock, which is sorted and managed depending on its contents.

 Low-level radioactive waste